Sawunggalih

 The Sawunggalih train also support for the Kutojaya Utara which from to Kutoarjo until the end on 31 January 2025 for regular schedule one day before the enactment of new train travel chart 2025 were effective.

 The Sawunggalih train itself known as the good occupation for the west and south of Central Java people, especially the people went to Jakarta for work and back home to the their home in the west and south of Central Java.
+According to GAPEKA 2025, the Sawunggalih is the fastest mixed-class economy train in its category, covering the Kutoarjo–Pasar Senen route in just 5 hours and 50 minutes.

 Branding

 The name Sawunggalih comes from the name of the commander of the troops under Diponegoro and a religious figure from the Kaleng Duchy (Rome), now Karanganyar, Kebumen, Central Java named Kyai Sawunggalih or Tumenggung Kartawiyaga Sawunggalih during the Diponegoro War around 1825-1830 (5 years).

 History

 News discussing that various Sawunggalih train services.
 Yudha News Daily, 1994.

 The Sawunggalih train was first time operated on 31 May 1977 and at its launch it used the locomotive BB201 08 as a pulling locomotive with mixed classes, namely business and economy class.
 It was only in 1984 that Sawunggalih became a full business class train.
 Meanwhile, the full economy train was served by Kutojaya Ekonomi.
 Actually, the forerunner of Sawunggalih has existed since 1964, namely as Fajar/Senja JKA400 which served the route Jakarta Kota Station to Purwokerto, Kroya, Gombong to Karanganyar.